RealDoigt/Dew-Programming-Language-Specification/spec.md

 ```

 ### Call-Assign Syntax
-There is a way to make a specialised assign operator with a callable.
+There is a way to "make" a specialised assign operator with a callable.
 To do this, one must type the callable's name then the equal sign `=`.
 By default, it will use the variable being assigned to as the first parameter, so the first parameter must be omitted from the call.
 If the variable being assigned to is intended as another parameter, then it must be indicated with an at sign `@`.
 Whether to allow Shortened Call Syntax or not within the usage of Call-Assign Syntax is up to the individual implementation.
 Parentheses `()` are only used as expression operators.

 Examples calling a function add_three(int a int b int c):
 ```dew